 How many nurseries are there in the UK?

-Figures correct as of 31 March 2025.
-Data gathered from daynurseries.co.uk which lists all day nursery providers registered with their country’s regulatory body.
+Figures correct (as of 9 March 2026) are gathered from daynurseries.co.uk, which lists all day nursery providers registered with their country’s regulatory body.
 This excludes nurseries in the Channel Islands and Isle of Man.

 How many nursery schools are there in the UK?

-There are over 3,100 nursery schools operating in the UK.
+There are 3,285 nursery schools operating in the UK.

 Nursery schools are usually run by a trained teacher or a headteacher.
 They focus on preparing children for their transition to primary school through structured activities.